snehagrian/medical-inventory/README.md

 - Filter charts by stock status

 ### Reports and Export
+- Reports page with summary stats and full filterable inventory table
 - Export all inventory items as XLSX
 - Export low stock order list as XLSX
-- Print-friendly PDF report for all items
+- Print-friendly PDF report for all filtered items (exports full dataset, not just current page)
 - Print-friendly PDF report for reorder order list

 ### Authentication